abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 // a new column called "course_id" will be created in CourseMaterial's table referencing courseId's column in Course's table
 ```

+Join column named `coulumn_id` is created in `CourseMaterial` referencing `courseId` column from `Course`.

 #### Cascading
 If there is a one-to-one relation between two tables then we often may try to insert into one table when corresponding data isn't available in other table.

-As in the above example, if we try to input `CourseMaterial` without `Course` entry previously available in table, it will lead to error and we need to direct using cascade in _@OnetoOne_ annotation.
+As in the above example, if we try to input `CourseMaterial` with `Course` object entry previously available in table, it will lead to error since INSERT query will be run only for `CourseMaterial` table.
+We need to direct hibernate to insert into `Course` table too using cascade in _@OnetoOne_ annotation.

 ```java
 @OnetoOne(cascade=CascadeType.ALL)